michalshy/eugine/README.md

+# EUGINE GAME ENGINE
-# 3D Game Engine Built on OpenGL, GLM, GLFW, GLAD, and PhysX
+## 3D built on OpenGL, GLM, GLFW, GLAD, and PhysX

 This repository contains the source code for a custom 3D game engine built on top of several powerful libraries, including **OpenGL**, **GLM**, **GLFW**, **GLAD**, and **PhysX**.
 The engine is designed to provide developers with the tools they need to create high-performance 3D games and simulations.